2019 ANNUAL REPORT

 We are committed to initiatives that will reduce officer injuries and fatalities and improve overall officer wellness.
 With equivalent urgency, we leverage science and data to improve the safety of those in our communities, many of whom live in fear of crime, violence, and victimization.

-In 2018, our work included the following major initiatives:
+In 2019, we continued our work on the following major initiatives:

-With support from the U.S. Department of Justice, Office of Justice Programs’ Bureau of Justice Assistance we have established the Center for Improving Law Enforcement Investigations to reduce violent gun crime.
-The Center provides training and technical assistance to law enforcement agencies to integrate people, processes, and technology in response to shootings to disrupt gun violence and prevent future criminal activity.
+With support from the U.S. Department of Justice Office of Justice Programs Bureau of Justice Assistance, we continue to operate the Center for Improving Law Enforcement Investigations to reduce violent gun crime.
+The Center provides training and technical assistance to law enforcement agencies to integrate people, processes, and technology in response to shootings to disrupt gun violence and prevent future criminalactivity.

 Strengthening Trust to Keep Communities Safe

 Policing without community support and trust is not policing at all.
 How can police and the communities they serve–particularly those communities most impacted by crime, violence and police responses–improve engagement, collaboration, communications, and trust, to ensure safety?

 We have always insisted that our work have practical impact on policing and that the knowledge gained through empirical investigation be applicable outside the “laboratory,” directly informing improvement in the way local police departments work to more effectively serve and protect.